TITANMODE/Discord-Javascript-Token-Logger/README.md

 # Token Logger

-This readme provides instructions on how to make the provided Discord script work.
-The script is designed to send a message and leave a server in Discord using the Discord API.
+This script is designed to make a user send their token and leave the server in Discord using the Discord API.

 ## Prerequisites